Hostage (2005 film): Plot

 Dennis forces Kevin and Mars to tie up the children, while he knocks out Smith and finds a large amount of cash.
 In an attempt to end the standoff and secure the DVDs himself, Talley meets with Dennis and agrees to provide a helicopter in exchange for half of the money.
 When the helicopter arrives, Dennis and Kevin bring the money to Talley and prepare to leave, but Mars refuses to leave without Jennifer, with whom he has become infatuated.
 Talley says the helicopter will only carry three additional people and insists that Jennifer stay behind, but the deal breaks down and the boys return to the house.
 Talley learns that Mars is a psychopathic killer who could turn on the hostages and his own accomplices at any moment.
 Mars does, in fact, kill Dennis and Kevin, just as Kevin is about to release the children.

 The syndicate sends fake FBI agents to recover the DVD and they storm the house; Talley is instructed to not go near the house.
 Jennifer stabs Mars and locks herself and Tommy in the panic room.
 Hearing their screams, Talley breaches the house and is attacked by Mars, who then kills most of the fake agents using his pistol and multiple Molotov cocktails.
 Mars is then shot in the side by the only surviving agent.
-The agent tracks down Talley and the children, and demands the encrypted DVD.
+The agent tracks down Talley and the children and demands the encrypted DVD.
 After Talley gives him the DVD, Mars reappears, distracting the agent long enough to be killed by Talley.
 Mars then prepares to throw his last Molotov, but collapses to his knees, weakened by his injuries.
 He makes eye contact with Jennifer, then drops the Molotov and immolates himself.

 Talley escapes with the children by shooting the indoor glass waterfall, which extinguishes the fire.
 He and a recovered Smith then go to a rundown inn where Talley's wife and daughter are being held captive by the Watchman and his crew.
 Smith, feigning hatred for Talley, is freed in exchange for the family.
-While demanding that the Watchman kill Talley, Smith shoots the Watchman.
-This allows Talley to kill the other gunmen and rescue his family.
+While staging an argument, Smith tips off Talley that the Watchman plans to kill Talley and his family as soon as Smith is released.
+Smith executes the Watchman with a shot to the head, which allows Talley to kill the other gunmen and rescue his family.
+After a tearful embrace, the injured Talley loads his family into an ambulance and drives off across the mountains.